NikolayDPaev/lambda-calculus/README.md

 - Substitution for nameless terms
 - Translation between named and nameless terms and vice versa
 - Implementation of Normal and Applicative reduction strategies

+### Minlog proofs of:
+- DeMorgan laws
+- classical logic in minimal theorems
+- and other